-- (1) This subsection is intended to describe the process by which the owners of properties within the Overlay District may seek to change their Transect or Special Zone designation, or by which the Overlay District boundary may be expanded, necessitating an amendment to the Regulating Plan. - (2) To apply for a change to the existing Transect or Special Zone designation on a property the property owner shall apply for an amendment to the Regulating Plan on a form to be created by the County submit an application through the County's Planning Division.
-The application applicant shall pay an associated fee in an amount to be approved by the Board of County Commissioners. - (3) The DRC Planning and Zoning Commission (PZC) shall review the proposed amendment to the Regulating Plan for consistency with the I-Drive District Code and shall recommend approval or denial of an ordinance implementing the amendment to the BCC. - (4) The BCC shall review the application in a public hearing, and shall approve or deny the request based on consistency with the intent of the Code.
-Parcels converting to a Special Zone: Theme Park designation shall meet the following conditions and requirements: - (A) Any property to be included in a Special Zone: Theme Park shall be under the same ownership or control as an adjoining parcel in the then existing Special Zone: Theme Park; and
+- (1) This subsection is intended to describe the process by which the owners of properties within the Overlay District may seek to change their Transect or Special Zone designation, or by which the Overlay District boundary may be expanded, necessitating an amendment to the Regulating Plan. - (2) To apply for a change to the existing Transect or Special Zone designation on a property, the property owner shall submit an application through the County's Planning Division.
+The applicant shall pay an associated fee in an amount to be approved by the Board of County Commissioners. - (3) The Planning and Zoning Commission (PZC) shall review the proposed amendment to the Regulating Plan for consistency with the I-Drive District Code and shall recommend approval or denial of an ordinance implementing the amendment to the BCC. - (4) The BCC shall review the application in a public hearing, and shall approve or deny the request based on consistency with the intent of the Code.
+Parcels converting to a Special Zone: Theme Park designation shall meet the following conditions and requirements: - (A) Any property to be included in a Special Zone: Theme Park shall be under the same ownership or control as an adjoining parcel in the then existing Special Zone: Theme Park; and - Any property for which a Special Zone: Theme Park designation is sought shall contain a minimum of 25 contiguous acres either alone or in combination with other property having the same designation. - (5) If the application is approved by the BCC, Figure (1), I-Drive District Regulating Plan, shall be amended by ordinance.

-- Any property for which a Special Zone: Theme Park designation is sought shall contain a minimum of 25 contiguous acres either alone or in combination with other property having the same - (5) If the application is approved by the BCC, Figure (1), I-Drive District Regulating Plan, shall be amended by ordinance. - (6) An expansion of District boundaries to include any new parcels, and to assign the new parcel(s) a transect or Special Zone designation, shall also require an amendment to the Future Land Use Map in the Comprehensive Plan and to the Code.
+- (6) An expansion of District boundaries to include any new parcels, and to assign the new parcel(s) a transect or Special Zone designation. shall also require an amendment to the Future Land Use Map in the Comprehensive Plan and to the Code.
 Property proposed for inclusion within the District shall be at least 25% contiguous to the then-existing district boundary. - (7) The creation of new Transects or Special Zones in the District requires an amendment to the Comprehensive Plan and to the Code.